Drying and saving seeds for long term storage

 “Seed saving is a skill largely lost these days.
 With seed packages widely available, who needs to save seeds anymore?
 You can simply buy more in the spring, right?
 The problem with many common garden seeds is their origin as a hybrid.
 And many of these hybrid varieties have been bred for size, or resistance to a particular disease, and not for that old-time flavor.” (source)

 Genetically Modified Crops (GMO) are becoming more ingrained in the seed industry every year.
 They are defined as plants used in agriculture, the DNA of which has been modified using genetic engineering techniques.
-In most cases the aim is to introduce a new trait to the plant which does not occur naturally in the species.
+In most cases, the aim is to introduce a new trait to the plant which does not occur naturally in the species.
 Examples in food crops include resistance to certain pests, diseases, or environmental conditions, reduction of spoilage, or resistance to chemical treatments. (source Wikipedia) I’m going to let you make your own decision about whether you want to introduce this type of seed into your seed vault.
 Do the research!

 DIY Seed Vault – Seed Saving Techniques for up to 10 Years

 Drying your seed is the best way to bring them into true dormancy.
-The oldest know seeds were found in the ruins of the Masada Fortress in Israel.
+The oldest known seeds were found in the ruins of the Masada Fortress in Israel.
 “The seeds probably survived for so long because of the extremely arid conditions of the Masada mesa”, said Cary Fowler, seed preservation expert and executive director of the Global Crop Diversity Trust, which maintains the Svalbard Global Seed Vault in Norway.

 The trick to drying seeds is controlling the temperature while you are doing the drying.
-That means that using a food dehydrator, oven, or microwave will not give you enough control over the temperature.s Exposing the seed to temperature over 100 degrees decreases your chance of germination.
+That means that using a food dehydrator, oven, or microwave will not give you enough control over the temperature.
+Exposing the seed to temperatures over 100 degrees decreases your chance of germination.
 Getting seeds too hot can make them sterile.
 The best way to get the most moisture out is to use super-dried rice, which will suck the moisture out of your seeds without a temperature fluctuation.

 Seeds have the ability to last a tremendous amount of time given certain factors.
 The most successful of these techniques are drying and freezing, which is easy to learn.